sandokandias/coursera/README.md

 # coursera
-A repo for coursera courses
+A repo for http://coursera.org courses